 - Academic support service referrals

-Regis College offers students support services through our Student Success Center to those who require additional help in certain areas such as:
+Regis College offers students support services through our Academic Center for Excellence to those who require additional help in certain areas such as:

 - peer tutoring on various academic subjects